tholene/tv-maze/README.md

 ### Hooks

 This is where... well - the hooks are.
+Currently only one hook exists.

 ### Interfaces